-This Circular supersedes OMB Circular A-136, "Financial Reporting Requirements," dated August 10, 2021.
+This Circular supersedes Circular A-136, "Financial Reporting Requirements," dated June 3, 2022.

-1 "Entities" is used throughout this circular to refer to reporting entities as that term is defined by the Federal Accounting Standards Advisory Board (FASAB).
+&lt;sup>1 "Entities" is used throughout this circular to refer to reporting entities as that term is defined by the Federal Accounting Standards Advisory Board (FASAB).